 Distributed Denial of Service (DDoS): A denial-of- service attack (DoS attack) attempts to render a machine or network resource unavailable to its intended users by temporarily or indeﬁnitely disrupting services of a host connected to the Internet.
 This is typically achieved by flooding the target with superfluous requests to prevent legitimate requests from being fulfilled.
 In the case of a distributed denial-of-service attack (DDoS attack), incoming traffic flooding a target originates from multiple sources, making it difficult to stop the cyber offensive by simply blocking a single source.
 Within smart cities, a plethora of devices, such as parking meters, can be breached and forced to join a botnet programmed to overwhelm a system by requesting a service simultaneously.

-Connected smart city devices should be protected by a comprehensive IoT security solution (device to cloud) that does not disrupt an OEMs proﬁtability or time to market.
-A practical and simple, yet secure solution that can be easily and widely adopted by OEMs and services is more effective than a ‘super solution’ that fails to gain serious traction.
-Such a solution should include the following capabilities:
+Connected smart city devices should be protected by comprehensive IoT security solutions (device to cloud).
+Practical and simple, yet secure, solutions that can be easily and widely adopted by OEMs and services are more effective than a ‘super solution’ that fails to gain serious traction.
+Such solutions should include the following capabilities:

 Secure boot utilizes cryptographic code signing techniques, ensuring that a device only executes code generated by the device OEM or another trusted party.
 Use of secure boot technology prevents hackers from replacing ﬁrmware with malicious versions, thereby preventing attacks.
 Unfortunately, not all IoT chipsets are equipped with secure boot capabilities.
 In such a scenario, it is important to ensure that the IoT device can only communicate with authorized services to avoid the risk of replacing ﬁrmware with malicious instruction sets.